feldroop/libsais-rs/README.md

 This library only adds a few safety checks, which should not impact performance in a relevant way.
 A notable exception is the suffix array construction for `i32` and `i64` inputs.
 Please consult the [documentation](https://docs.rs/libsais/latest/libsais/) for details.

 Below are the results of a small benchmark of suffix array construction algorithms available on [crates.io](https://crates.io).
 The input was the human genome, truncated to 2 GB.
 Details about this benchmark can be found [here](https://github.com/feldroop/benchmark_crates_io_sacas).

+The excellent performance of `libsais` is one of the main reason why this API wrapper crate was created.

 <img src="https://raw.githubusercontent.com/feldroop/benchmark_crates_io_sacas/refs/heads/master/plot/plot.svg" />